Saturday, May 24, 2025

 There is no evidence NRW have ever applied for a wildlife-related airspace restriction, so far as I can see, anywhere in Wales.
 How hard are they trying to protect nature if they haven't even applied?
 Other sites in England, though not especially common, have obtained such restrictions, albeit for small, limited-extent areas, reflecting just how congested and complex UK airspace is; we all have to get along, somehow.

-The timing of the policy, if we can believe a word NRW utters - which has often proved not to be the case - might also suggest crosstalk between the National Trust's then growing chest-inflation about banning drones over its land and the NRW's often similar land management role (the NT owns large areas of wild areas as well as stately homes and the like).
+The timing of the policy, if we can believe a word NRW utters - which has often proved not to be the case - might also suggest crosstalk between the National Trust's then growing chest-inflation about banning drones over its land and the NRW's often similar land management role (the NT owns large areas of wild mountains and coasts, as well as stately homes and the like).

 Certainly, the mention of "permission" for commercial operations, amongst other things, suggests it was written around the time of the Covid pandemic, when that requirement was abandoned.